chocolatenetwork/docs/litepaper/README.md

 - **A Pragmatic, Accountable Approach** - Our aim is to reduce the overall amount of scams in the community without sacrificing accountability and transparency.
 No arbitrary decisions or black boxes.
 We strive to reward all genuine contributions and protect the interests of all well-intentioned community members.
 - _Will the White Hats emerge triumphant over the Black Hats?
 Chocolate aims to tip the favour towards good actors :) 🧙🏼‍♂️_

+###

+### Focus for the Immediate Term

+We aim to build out our minimum viable product as a first step.
+As alluded to above, scams present themselves in myriad forms, and we will target the lowest hanging fruit first: imposter websites that mimic the websites of legitimate high-profile projects, luring unsuspecting victims into transferring crypto assets through fake ICOs, crowd loans, and airdrops.

+Our immediate goal is to combat scams in crypto, but in the long-run, we plan to work with corporations, banks, governments and other non-crypto organisations to provide a safe, decentralised solution for a future with fewer scams.

 ### Our Mission

 ** \